DanHodgson12/my-cook-book/README.md

 ![Home](static/images/home-page.png)

-The Home page consist of the following:
+The Home page consists of the following:

 - Heading.
 - Information about the application and how to use it.